-Running a Thermal Fluid Flow Analysis in your Browser
+Running a Thermal Fluid Flow Analysis in Your Browser

-Thermal Fluid Flow Analyses
+Thermal Fluid Flow Analysis

-One can see that this simplified pipe heat exchanger does not perform very well.
+It is evident that this simplified pipe heat exchanger does not perform very well.
 The bulk of the fluid passes the volume too far away from the heated pipes in the middle.

 The insights into the behavior of the system would now allow us to make informed design decisions and optimize it early in the product development process.

-Furthermore we could run other analyses such as a thermal-stress analysis to determine the dimensions of the design.
+Furthermore, we could run other analyses, such as a thermal-stress analysis, to determine the dimensions of the design.

 Historically, running these types of analyses needed significant investments in hardware and software before one could profit from such insights.
 SimScale takes down these barriers and delivers access to simulation technology right through your web browser.